Massachusetts Institute of Technology

 Nelly A. Rosario - Assistant Director of Writing

 Nelly A. Rosario '94 conducts writing and research for the MIT Black History Project and for the MIT MLK Visiting Professors and Scholars Program.
 She holds an SB in Environmental Engineering from MIT and an MFA in Creative Writing from Columbia University, where she taught in the Undergraduate Creative Writing Program.
 Rosario is the author of Song of the Water Saints: A Novel, winner of a PEN/Open Book Award.
 Her fiction and non-fiction works appear in various anthologies and journals; honors include the 2008 Sherwood Anderson Award in Fiction and a 2016 Creative Capital Artist Award in Literature.
-Formerly on faculty in the MFA Program at Texas State University and a Visiting Scholar in the MIT Comparative Media Studies/Writing Program, Rosario is currently the W. Ford Schumann Visiting Professor in Democratic Studies at Williams College.
+Formerly on faculty in the MFA Program at Texas State University and a Visiting Scholar in the MIT Comparative Media Studies/Writing Program, Rosario is currently an Associate Professor in the Latina/o Studies Program at Williams College.

 Robert L. Dunbar - Digital Humanities Producer